Developer Terms and Conditions

 2.4 Application Development-Requirements

-2.4.3 The functionality of the Application must correspond to the description provided by the Developer.
+2.4.3 The functionality of each Application must correspond to the description provided by the Developer in relation to that Application.

 2.5 Application Approval-First Approval

-2.5.2 The Developer must submit the relevant Application to Reapit by completing the “Submit the Application” (or equivalent) process within the Foundations Platform.
+2.5.2 The Developer must submit the relevant Application to Reapit by completing the “Submit the Application” (or equivalent) process within the Platform.

-2.5.3 Upon receipt of the submission, Reapit will review the Application (which may include, at Reapit’s sole discretion, a full code review) and either
+2.5.3 Upon receipt of the submission, Reapit will review the Application (which may include, at Reapit’s sole discretion, a full code review) and either:

-(a) approve the Application outright, in which case Reapit will notify the Developer electronically and the Application will be published by Reapit on the App Marketplace in accordance with Reapit’s usual processes; or (b) notify the Developer of any remedial actions or further development work required by Reapit (whether in relation to scope, functionality, or description); or (c) notify the Developer, at Reapit’s sole discretion, that the Application is not approved and that Reapit does not wish to proceed any further with that Application.
+(a) approve the Application outright, in which case Reapit will notify the Developer electronically that the Application is an Approved Application and the Approved Application will be published by Reapit on the App Marketplace in accordance with Reapit’s usual processes; or

-2.5.4 If Reapit requires remedial work or further development, in accordance with clause 2.5.3(b), the Developer must resubmit the Application in accordance with clause 2.5.2 or as otherwise directed by Reapit and the terms of clause 2.5.3 will apply to any res-submission.
+2.5.4 If Reapit requires remedial work or further development, in accordance with clause 2.5.3(b), the Developer must resubmit the Application in accordance with clause 2.5.2 or as otherwise directed by Reapit and the terms of clause 2.5.3 will apply to any re-submission.

 2.6 Reapit’s Right of Approvals and Review-After First Approval